Graco 4Ever All-in-1 Car Seat

 - Energy-absorbing EPS foam

-- Dual integrated cup holders (simple assembly required)
+- Dual integrated cup holders (simple assembly – cup holders are required so don’t lose them)

 - Lowest harness height (with infant insert): 7″